-Professional touring groups keep theaters across the state alive with glitzy productions straight from The Great White Way.
+Professional touring groups keep theaters across the state alive with glitzy productions straight from Broadway.

 Broadway also comes to Cajun Country in Lafayette, where the Theatre League of Louisiana puts on a five-show lineup at the Heymann Performing Arts Center.
 Musicals make up most of the season.
-Typical of the offerings are the Monty Python spoof “Spamalot;” “Mamma Mia,” featuring hits by Abba; the always popular “Fiddler on the Roof,” and “Disney’s Beauty and the Beast.”
+Typical offerings are "Hello, Dolly” and “Disney’s Beauty and the Beast.”
 The Heymann Center is surrounded by lots of restaurants, many within walking distance.

 Visitors to our state’s capital can catch a show at the Baton Rouge River Center, right on the banks of the Mississippi River.
-The Broadway in Baton Rouge series includes two fall and two spring productions.
-Typical offerings include the sizzling murder/musical “Chicago,” “Annie” and “All Shook Up.”
+The Broadway in Baton Rouge series includes like the sizzling "Bring It On” production while classics like "Hair" take the stage.
 Shows are held in the center’s 1,900-seat Theatre for the Performing Arts.